lauraschornack/katacoda1/3-serve-ML-model/step6.md

-Open the docker file and note the entry point to flask, which is creating an endpoint for this model.
+Our current container cannot run this code.
+We need to add the flask pieces to the container.

 Step:
-Open the docker file, and uncomment the last two lines.
+Open the docker file, and uncomment the last two lines to add flask to the container.
 It will save automatically.
 This will allow us to use it to build our container with flask.
 `Dockerfile`{{open}}